prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 22 - Determination of value-based fee for the infringement action

-1. The value of the infringement action shall be determined by the judge-rapporteur  under Rule 370.6, taking into account the  value as assessed by the parties , by way of an order during the interim procedure.
+1. The value of the infringement action shall be determined by the judge-rapporteur under Rule 370.6, taking into account the  value as assessed by the parties, by way of an order during the interim procedure.

 2. Where the value of the infringement action exceeds EUR 500.000, the claimant shall pay a value-based fee for the infringement action, in accordance with Part 6.  [[UPCRoP#Rule 16 - Examination as to formal requirements of the Statement of claim|Rule 16.3 to .5]] shall apply mutatis mutandis.

 ##### STATEMENT OF DEFENCE